foremast/foremast/_docs/getting_started.rst

     $ GIT_REPO=hello PROJECT=world RUNWAY_DIR=runway/ foremast-pipeline

-This will create an application in Spinnaker named ``helloword`` along with a simple pipeline.
+This will create an application in Spinnaker named ``helloworld`` along with a simple pipeline.